earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire03-replace-na-values-in-raster-with-different-raster.md

 Things are looking a bit better but still this image has issues:

-1. There are edge effects associated with the mask that we can see.
+1. There are edge effects associated with the mask that you can see.
 2. Shadows weren't handled well with that mask.

 You might have more processing to do to truly get this image cleaned up.